The Harden-Murrumburrah Express

+There are now no local Express employees generating content related to the town.

-The Express started in 1947 and continues to present (2015).
+The Express in its former form started in 1947.
 The State Library NSW holds microform of the newspaper beginning in 1947.
-The Express serves the regional towns of Harden, Berremangra, Binalong, Cunningar, Galong, Jugiong, Murrumburrah, Wallendbeen and Wombat.
+The Express served the regional towns of Harden, Murrumburrah, Wallendbeen and Wombat.

 History

 In January 1947 Harden Express and Murrumburrah Signal and County of Harden Advocate amalgamated to form Harden-Murrumburrah Express.
 Harden Murrumburrah Express was sold to Rural Press Limited or RPL on 28 September 1990, previously being owned by J.A.
 Bradley (Holdings) Limited.